tendermint/tendermint/docs/architecture/adr-033-pubsub.md

 ### Channels vs Callbacks

-Yet another question is whenever we should use channels for message transmission or call subscriber-defined callback functions.
+Yet another question is whether we should use channels for message transmission or call subscriber-defined callback functions.
 Callback functions give subscribers more flexibility - you can use mutexes in there, channels, spawn goroutines, anything you really want.
 But they also carry local scope, which can result in